mobilecoinfoundation/mobilecoin/attest/verifier/config/README.md

 attest-verifier-config
 ======================

-This crate specifies and implements a method for configuring an attestation verifier based on sigstructs and other configuration data, which it finds using a search path which is given to it.
-This search path is called the "attestation trust root search path".

-This is loosely based on how OS'es like linux often have a designated path where SSL trust roots are stored, e.g. `/etc/ssl/certs`, `/usr/local/share/certs`.
-This is a bit different in that, we're not assuming that there's an OS level path for mobilecoin attestation roots, rather it's expected that when a mobilecoin client installs itself, somewhere in its installation path it would install this trust root file.
-The app would then load that data using the code in this crate.
-So, these trust roots would be private to an installation of the app.
+This crate defines a schema for storing a set of trusted measurements for SGX enclaves in json.
+These measurements can be grouped by version, and named.
+Then, a helper function can produce an `mc-attest-verifier::Verifier` which is appropriate for a given enclave name.

+This crate simply provides a serialization format and organizational schema over the data that is martialed into a Verifier using the builder format.

+This is meant to help clients that connect to several mobilecoin enclaves to configure their verifiers appropriately.
+Thus, it has more to do with clients than the actual attestation implementation.

 Format
 ------

-We propose that the verifier config is stored in a file called e.g. `trusted-measurements.json`.
+Verifier config for a network may be stored in a file called e.g. `trusted-measurements.json`.

-The file has the following (example) schema:
+The file has the following (example) schema, which can be parsed and interpretted by this crate:

 ```json
 {